wkliao/pandana_read_case/README.md

                    0: report file open, close, read timings (default)
                    1: report number of chunks read per process
-                   2: report read times for individual datasets [-s number]    read method for evt.seq (0, 1, or 2)
+                   2: report read times for individual datasets [-s number]    read method for evt.seq (0, 1, 2, 3, or 4)
                    0: root process reads evt.seq and broadcasts (default)
                    1: all processes read the entire evt.seq collectively
-                   2: root process reads evt.seq and scatters boundaries
+                   2: root process reads each evt.seq, one at a time, and scatters boundaries to other processes
-                   3: A single MPI collective read all evt.seq, decompress, and scatters boundaries
+                   3: distribute reads of evt.seq datasets among processes, each assigned process makes one MPI collective read call to read all asigned evt.seq and scatter boundaries
-                   4: root POSIX reads chunks of evt.seq, decompress, and scatter boundaries [-m number]    read method for other datasets (0 or 1)
+                   4: root POSIX reads all chunks of evt.seq, one dataset at a time, decompress, and scatter boundaries
+    [-m number]    read method for other datasets (0, 1, or 2)
                    0: use H5Dread (default)
                    1: use MPI_file_read_all one dataset at a time
                    2: use MPI_file_read_all to read all datasets in one group at a time
-                   1: use MPI_file_read_all
+    [-r number]    parallelization method (0 or 1)
+                   0: data parallelism - all processes read each dataset in parallel (default)
+                   1: group parallelism - processes are divided among groups then data parallelism within each groups
     [-l file_name] name of file containing dataset names to be read [-i file_name] name of input HDF5 file
     *ph5concat version 1.1.0 of March 1, 2020.